KhronosGroup/Vulkan-Samples/samples/extensions/open_cl_interop/README.md

 On the OpenCL side we'll use the `cl_update_vk_semaphore` semaphore to signal work completion to Vulkan for the next frame (where `first_submit` is false).
 This ensures that the Vulkan graphics queue won't start accessing the image until OpenCL queue has finished work.

-## Closing words
+## Conclusion

-And that's it!
-With the above steps we can share an image between OpenCL and Vulkan.
-As this requires code for two apis it's quite involved, but with both apis offering similar concepts and extensions it's not too hard to understand.
-Sharing other resources like buffers btw. is very similar.
+Doing cross api interoperability is a rather niche use case and quite involved, but with both apis offering similar concepts and extensions it's not too hard to understand.
+Sharing other resources like buffers btw. is very similar to how we share images in this sample.